-Display_printer_interface is a subcomponent that allows the user to print a view onto a physical label on a printer.
-This printer is connected to the suitable module (PD 688 or PD 803) through the USB port.
+Display_printer_interface is a subcomponent that allows the user to print a view on a physical label on a printer.
+First, connect the printer to a module that fits to the printer, specifically PD 688 or PD 803 – via the USB port.

-Be aware that a component which includes the Display_printer_interface, can only be located in a device with the Display_printer component.
-At this time only the PD688 and the PD803.
+Be aware that you can only locate a component with the Display_printer_interface in a device with the Display_printer component.
+Today, it is only the PD688 and the PD803.

-Among these, the “Position relative to” option which should be set, following our best practices’, to either, Absolute with a “Position.x, Position.y” of (0,0), or Align to top border.
-This way we can ensure that the physical label is as designed in the editor.
+Among these, the “Position relative to” option which you should set, following our best practices’, to either, Absolute with a “Position.x, Position.y” of (0,0), or Align to top border.
+This way we can ensure that the physical label is as we have designed in the editor.

-We also have some limitations involving colors, due to the subcomponent which is only designed to print in black/white.
-If we are trying to print a color rich illustration on the printer, then a method will try and calculate each pixel to decide whether it should be painted or not (black or white).
-Therefore it is recommended to design the drawing in black/white, if it’s intended to be printed onto a label.
+Furthermore, you should not to tick the “Non closeable” checkbox, because this will result in an unwanted behavior.
+In addition, we have some constraints with colors, due to the subcomponent that is only designed to print in black or white.
+For example, if we are trying to print a color rich picture on the printer, then a method will try and calculate each pixel to choose if it should paint it or not (black or white).
+Therefore, we prefer to make the drawing in black or white, as long as you want to print it on a label.